The Dependants’ Protection Scheme (DPS) has just crashed landed into your hands.

 - and you should see the below picture.

-If you’re insured under DPS, you’re able to see the section (last picture) and which insurer you’re assigned to.
+If you’re insured under DPS, you’re able to see the section (last picture).

-If you’re not insured under DPS, the section will be empty.
+If you’re not insured under DPS, that section will be empty.

 On Pre-Existing Conditions and Illnesses